|Release Type||Release Number||Release Date|

 TEST: cdrouter_dhcp_8 MODULE: dhcp-s.tcl DESCRIPTION: Verify DHCP server returns same IP address when client restarts using Requested IP Address option

 TEST: cdrouter_dhcp_9 MODULE: dhcp-s.tcl DESCRIPTION: Verify DHCP server returns same IP address when client releases and restarts using Requested IP Address option

-TEST: cdrouter_dhcp_800 MODULE: dhcp-s.tcl DESCRIPTION: Verify DHCP server does not becoming exhausted after a large number of DHCP restarts
+TEST: cdrouter_dhcp_800 MODULE: dhcp-s.tcl DESCRIPTION: Verify DHCP server does not become exhausted after a large number of DHCP restarts

-TEST: cdrouter_dhcp_801 MODULE: dhcp-s.tcl DESCRIPTION: Verify DHCP server does not becoming exhausted after a large number of DHCP release then restarts
+TEST: cdrouter_dhcp_801 MODULE: dhcp-s.tcl DESCRIPTION: Verify DHCP server does not become exhausted after a large number of DHCP release then restarts